asiryan/Portable-DoS/README.md

 [ Serial requests: 100 ][ Parallel threads: 1000 ]
 [ Attack: 17% ][ Target:  503 (Service Temporarily Unavailable). ]
 ```
-In this case target website respones 503 error which means that the server cannot handle the request, because it is overloaded or down for maintenance.
+In this case target website responds **503 Service Temporarily Unavailable** which means that the server cannot handle the request, because it is overloaded or down for maintenance.
 But generally, this is a temporary state.
 All list of HTTP status codes is available on [wiki](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 ## License